Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/housing.md

 Kitchens are equipped with a refrigerator, stove, oven, and sink.
 Plates, cups, mugs, and flatware are not provided, nor are pots or pans.
 Because the Institute provide a full meal plan (see below), you will not need to do your own cooking, but if you wish to bring any cooking or eating utensils or small appliances (such as a coffee maker), you are welcome to do so.

+### Library access
+You are able to access Pitt's database and library resources through Hillman Library, adjacent to the Cathedral of Learning.
+Guest passes are available on a daily basis with photo ID, though keep in mind that only ten are issued per day.
+Those instructors and participants with Pitt domain accounts are able to access Pitt's online resources anywhere on campus.

+## Safety
+Bouquet Gardens apartments are equipped with a security guard, two swipe entry, and pin-protected doors.
+Pitt's campus police number is 412-624-2121, though 911 works for emergencies as well.
+[Pitt's police department](http://www.police.pitt.edu/) is located at 3412 Forbes Ave, and the blue light emergency system is available on campus 24/7.
+See Pitt's safety office [website](http://www.safety.pitt.edu/) for more information.

 ## Meals: Market Central

 The Institute provides three meals per day at [Market Central](https://www.pc.pitt.edu/dining/locations/marketCentral.php), which is just a short walk from Bouquet Gardens: